sbmlteam/sbml-test-suite/cases/stochastic/README.md

 History
 -------

 Originally developed circa 2007-2010.
-The SBML 3.1 version of DSMTS (dated October 21, 2010) was added to the SBML Test Suite distribution in 2015.
+The SBML Level 3 Version 1 version of DSMTS (dated October 21, 2010) was added to the SBML Test Suite distribution in 2015.

 License and distribution terms